 Dynamic Client Management (RFC 7592)

 In the case that client information needs to be updated, this spec provides a mechanism for doing so programmatically.
-This spec extends the Dynamic Registration RFC 7591.
+This spec extends the Dynamic Registration RFC 7591, but is considered experimental still.

 These specs support more advanced enterprise use cases.